Futtawuh/Rapid-Gcode/README.md

 If you just simply want to test it on a .gcode file go in the "RapidGcode" folder and only download "GcodeRapidFeed.py" (You need Python installed for it to run)
 Just place "GcodeRapidFeed.py" in a folder containing a .gcode file and run it and follow the promts.

-**How to if you want to use the Klipper post-processor with the script.**
+**How to if you want to use the Klipper post-processor with the script:**

 Download **"RapidGcode-OctoUpload"** folder if you want to use Octo-Upload.
 (The Post-Processor does support this too, but it would upload the "slow travel" version directly from Fusion)